Before we jump into the coding terminology, think back to when you were learning how to drive. (Unrelated, seemingly

 Python is a programming language that’s currently becoming more and more powerful with every new library added to its collection.
 It handles everything from web development and game design, to machine learning and AI.
 Python is known for having syntax that's simpler and easier to write than many other languages like Java and C++.

-Scratch programming is an MIT-developed graphical programming language, where kids can learn drag-and-drop programming basics to create interactive stories and comics.
+Scratch coding is an MIT-developed graphical programming language, where kids can learn drag-and-drop programming basics to create interactive stories and comics.

 In programming, a series of scripts, or sets of steps, are written for a computer to follow.
 Computers process the steps line-by-line from top to bottom.
 Each step is created by writing a statement.